Kitware/candela/docs/coding-style-guide.rst

 ===============================
-    Coding Style Guidelines
+    Coding style guidelines
 ===============================

-We follow semi-standard for all JavaScript code.
+We follow `semistandard <https://github.com/Flet/semistandard>`_ for all JavaScript code.